 The discussions revolved around two key themes:

-Brit Lisa Skjelkvåle, Director of the Natural History Museum at the University of Oslo, stressed the urgent need for action, stating: “We have the knowledge and tools to address the biodiversity crisis, yet progress remains stagnant.
+The exchange of views during the panel moderated by – moderated by Katrin Vohland (Director of Vienna NHM) was intense.
+Brit Lisa Skjelkvåle, Director of the Natural History Museum at the University of Oslo, stressed the urgent need for action: “We have the knowledge and tools to address the biodiversity crisis, yet progress remains stagnant.
 Change demands action and collaboration.”
-Doug Gurr, Director of the Natural History Museum in London, added: “Natural history museums and botanical gardens possess unparalleled public trust, making them uniquely positioned to drive transformative change.”
+Thomas Borsch, Director of the Berlin Botanical Garden, expressed grave concern regarding the pervasive ignorance surrounding the critical role of biodiversity in human life and the peril of overly relying on technology-based solutions: “We urge to shift away from the prevalent human inclination to seek dominance over nature.”
+Director of the Natural History Museum in London, Doug Gurr added: “Natural history museums and botanical gardens possess unparalleled public trust, making them uniquely positioned to drive transformative change.”

 A Unified Commitment